vdesabou/kafka-docker-playground-docs/docs/playground topic delete.md

 # playground topic delete

 ❌ Delete topic and associated schema/subject if applicable

+Also removes the key and value subjects from the schema registry,
+which is what you usually want: a topic re-created with a leftover
+subject keeps the old compatibility rules and the old schema history.
+Keep them with --skip-delete-schema.

+A regex is accepted, matched in full, to clean up a family of topics
+at once.

 ## Usage